cbrnr/python-intro-short/10-Modules_and_Packages/10-Modules_and_Packages.md

 =========================
 Introduction
 ------------
-The core Python programming language can be extended with so-called modules and packages.
+The core Python programming language can be extended with modules and packages.
 The standard library, which ships with every Python installation, is a collection of numerous modules for various purposes.

 A *module* is a Python script that we can import in our own code in order to use whatever is defined in the module.
 A *package* organizes a collection of modules.
 We will see examples for both modules and packages later in this chapter.